cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 ## Step 5: Combine everything into a deployment
 Now it is time to combine the persistentVolumeClaim, secret and configMap in a new deployment.
 In order for new the setup to work, use `app: nginx-https` as label/selector for the "secured" nginx.

-Try to complete the snippet by inserting the missing parts (look for `???` blocks).
-Alternatively download the solution from [gitHub](./solutions/06_deployment_https.yaml) and store it locally.
+Complete the snippet below by inserting the missing parts (look for `???` blocks):

 ```
 apiVersion: apps/v1